Over the years, SaaS companies and products have changed the way that businesses operate online.

 Before taking a look at the list of top SaaS companies, it’s important to understand the SaaS business model.

-This refers to a school of thought that describes the stages that a business goes through during its lifespan.
+This refers to a school of thought that describes the stages that a business goes through during its lifespan from facing it's biggest business challenges to scaling fast and successfully.

 This is crucial to understanding why certain businesses appear on the list despite them not being as successful as others.